ctford/songs/fucked-up-tomato.md

 That's stacked
 Above and below
-My theoretical neighbours
+With abstract neighbours
 How can this be right?

 Fucked-up tomato
-Fucked-up tomato
+Dearest tomato

 Your strength is mine
 Your fragile sweetness